-Around the world, a number of ingenious container coffee shop conversions that have caught our eye.
+A number of ingenious container coffee shops around the world have caught our eye.
 These are our favourites.

 Roast Republic, Johannesburg